DanySK/Experiment-2019-EAAI-Processes/README.md

 While this image: [![Build Status](https://travis-ci.org/DanySK/Experiment-2019-EAAI-Processes.svg?branch=master)](https://travis-ci.org/DanySK/Experiment-2019-EAAI-Processes) is green, it means that the experiment is being maintained and that, by copying the Travis CI configuration found in the `.travis.yml` file, you should be able to re-run the tests entirely.

+### Automatic releases

+Charts are remotely generated and made available on the project release page.
+[The latest release](https://github.com/DanySK/Experiment-2019-EAAI-Processes/releases/latest) allows for quick retrieval of the latest version of the charts.

 ## Running the simulations

 A graphical execution of the simulation can be started by issuing the following command